rstagers/OpenGLRasPi/README.md

 to the top of  OpenGL-Core/vendor/imgui/imconfig.h just after the #pragma once This will make imgui compiloe for ES 3.0 needed on the Raspberry Pi 4 and 5.

+You also need premake5 it builds on the raspberry pi form it's repository.
+Once built copy the built file into the folder vendor/bin/premake

+The repository for premake5 is here: https://github.com/premake/premake-core
 ```

 Run `scripts/Linux-Premake.sh` to make the Makefiles then run make -f OpenGL-Examples.make the executable will be in the bin directory.